-How to deal with rashes in babies and children, including chickenpox, eczema, impetigo, measles, psoriasis, ringworm, scabies, slapped cheek syndrome, baby acne and cradle cap.
+NHS information on how to deal with rashes in babies and children, such as chickenpox, eczema, impetigo, ringworm, scabies, slapped cheek syndrome and more.

 Find out why you might need to have a red blood cell (RBC) count and what the results could indicate.

 Find out when to get medical advice if you have a red eye, and read about the most common causes.

 Find out about reflux, where a baby brings up milk during or soon after a feed.

 Find out more about the different types of lower and upper respiratory tract infections (RTIs) (airway infections), how the infections spread and when you should see a GP.

 Read about a retinal migraine (ocular migraine), an eye condition that causes brief episodes of blindness or visual problems like flashing lights in 1 eye.

 Find out about retinoblastoma, including the signs and symptoms, what causes it, how it's diagnosed and treated and when screening is recommended.

 Read about Rett syndrome, a rare genetic disorder that affects brain development and causes severe physical and mental disability from early childhood.